Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 • At least one ADA-compliant restroom

-Some vanilla shells may also include basic office layouts or additional framed rooms, depending on the landlord and market.
+Some vanilla shells may also include basic office layouts or additional framed rooms, depending on the landlord and market conditions.
+This varies widely– always confirm scope in writing before signing a lease.

 Advantages of a Vanilla Shell